MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/index.md

 Topic | Description
 ------|------------
-[Create your Azure free account](https://aka.ms/azfreegamedev) | Get started with 12 months of free services [General Guidelines](reference-architectures/general-guidelines.md) | A list of general principles that are helpful to know as you begin design and development.
+[Create your Azure free account](https://aka.ms/azfreegamedev) | Get started with 12 months of free services.
+[General Guidelines](reference-architectures/general-guidelines.md) | A list of general principles that are helpful to know as you begin design and development.

 ## Reference Architectures

 These reference architectures will help start you on the path of building gaming services for your game.
 Each architecture is composed of:

 * A **highly abstract diagram** showing the different pieces and how they interact with each other.
 * A **deployment template and installation steps**, to help you get started quickly with the implementation of the architecture.